-Over the past few years, Alight teams in Somalia have faced down challenge after challenge.
+Over the past few years, Alight’s Somali Program have faced down challenge after challenge.
 Extreme drought and famine impact displaced people disproportionately.
-Refugees returning to Somalia after decades away face new hurdles as they struggle to build livelihood and community back home.
+Refugees returning after decades away face new hurdles as they struggle to build livelihood and community back home.
 Political instability is an ever-present threat.
 Recently, locusts and flooding threaten to destabilize farmers and communities.
 But through it all, our teams have been there to help, doing the doable to protect the people we serve.

-But fragile states like Somalia are faced with unique risks during the coronavirus pandemic.
+This region has faced unique risks during the coronavirus pandemic.
 Access to resources and information, literacy rates, and insecurity all contribute to the lack of reliable public health information when it comes to COVID-19.

-Kuja Kuja, our real-time customer feedback system that is now active in Somalia, helped us understand more deeply what people are asking about, and asking for, during the pandemic.
+Kuja Kuja, our real-time customer feedback system that is now active in the area, helped us understand more deeply what people are asking about, and asking for, during the pandemic.
 Their biggest request?
 Access to more information.
 The WHO’s messages are simply not getting through.

 Spreading the Message: COVID-19 Prevention in Refugee Camps and Across the Country

 In this unprecedented moment, vulnerable or underserved communities become even more marginalized.
-Listening to our customers, we knew that we needed to act urgently to address the inequity in access to information and support for communities in Somalia.
+Listening to our customers, we knew that we needed to act urgently to address the inequity in access to information and support for communities.
 Alight’s In Our Hands campaign, deployed around the world, aimed to do just that.

-The campaign uses tailored messaging and communications, alternative media and word-of-mouth channels, and a different approach to campaign strategy to reach the hardest-to-reach populations in Somalia.
+The campaign uses tailored messaging and communications, alternative media and word-of-mouth channels, and a different approach to campaign strategy to reach the hardest-to-reach populations.

 This includes the use of megaphones attached to vehicles in IDP camps to spread the message, radio messages,TV messages, social media campaigns, door to door messaging, and more.
 Since illiteracy rates run as high as 70% in some communities, thinking creatively on how to get the message out is key.
 With accurate, reliable information getting into the hands of people who need it most, we’re hoping to prevent the spread of coronavirus before it reaches the most at-risk communities.